 Some of the links below are affiliate links, so we may receive a commission, at no cost to you, if you make a purchase through a link.
 Check our Disclosure in the Privacy Policy for more info.

-Homemade Chinese char siu sauce!
-It’s easy to whip up and comes together in just 5 minutes.
-This recipe is ultra-tasty and is very versatile too.
+This char siu sauce is easy to make and comes together in just 5 minutes.
+The taste is soo good and it’s very versatile too; I’ll show you how I make it below!

 Char siu marinated in Chinese bbq sauce has always been my favourite takeaway meal… EVER!
 The sauce is sweet, sticky, salty and just finger-licking good.

-It’s flavoured with Asian-inspired ingredients like garlic, ginger, Chinese 5 spice and light soy sauce and trust me, this beats any standard BBQ sauce hands down!
+It’s flavoured with Asian-inspired ingredients like garlic, ginger, Chinese 5 spice and light soy sauce, and trust me, I think this beats any standard BBQ sauce hands down!

-This sauce alone is the base to so many delicious dishes.
-Not only is it great as a dipping sauce, but it’s also perfect for marinades and glazes (like in this Chinese Char Siu Pork).
-Plus, with any leftovers you can make Char Siu Fried Rice or this Char Siu Chow Mein.
+This sauce alone is the base to so many delicious dishes, and not only is it great as a dipping sauce, but it’s also perfect for marinades and glazes too.

 Why You’ll Like This Recipe